30.3.20

 (New York).
 NYPL Digital Collections.

-Stop at the end of this scene and have your students discuss — better yet, have them prepare discussion points based on the following prompts:
+Stop at the end of this scene and have your students discuss.
+Better yet, have them prepare discussion points based on the following prompts:

-• Understanding the Conflict Between Oberon and Titania: Discuss the core issue that instigates the dispute between Oberon and Titania in "A Midsummer Night's Dream."
-How does their disagreement over the "changeling boy" inform their characters and affect the overall plot?
+• Understanding the Conflict Between Oberon and Titania: Discuss the issue that sparks the dispute between Oberon and Titania.
+How does their disagreement over the “changeling boy” shape their characters and affect the overall plot?

-• Traces of Early Colonial Influence in Shakespeare's Work: Examine the textual evidence in "A Midsummer Night's Dream" that could suggest the beginnings of Britain's colonial influence on India and East Asia.
-How does Shakespeare's portrayal of the Indian boy reflect or contradict the historical context of early British-Indian relations?
+• Traces of Early Colonial Influence in Shakespeare's Work: Examine the textual evidence that suggests the beginnings of Britain’s colonial influence on India and East Asia.
+How does the portrayal of the Indian boy reflect or contradict the historical context of early British-Indian relations?

-• Shakespeare's Orientalism in Depicting India: Analyze how "A Midsummer Night's Dream" may exemplify an "Orientalist" perspective, in which India is depicted as mysterious, exotic, and otherworldly.
-Consider instances in the text where Shakespeare romanticizes or idealizes India.
-How might this perspective have influenced perceptions of India during Shakespeare's time, and how does it relate to the broader discourse of Orientalism in literature?
+• Shakespeare's Orientalism in Depicting India: Analyze how A Midsummer Night’s Dream may exemplify an “Orientalist” perspective, portraying India as mysterious, exotic, or otherworldly.
+Consider moments in the text where Shakespeare romanticizes India.
+How might this have influenced perceptions of India during his time, and how does it connect to broader discourse on Orientalism in literature?

 The Changeling in Literature